 Starting a climbing gym doesn’t require a business degree, but certain skills and experiences are valuable in both starting and running this type of business.

 Climbing experience and knowledge.
 Experience as a climber and knowledge of the industry are some of the most important and beneficial skills for a climbing gym owner.
 A gym owner who has not only climbed but who also loves the sport brings insight and enthusiasm to the business that you can’t replace.

 Previous experience working in a gym.
 Experience working in a gym or coaching climbers gives the real-world experience of the operations and challenges of being a gym owner.
 If you don’t have this direct experience, consider checking out the articles and events from Climbing Business Journal and Climbing Wall Association.

 Interpersonal skills.
 A climbing gym owner needs strong interpersonal skills, which can help to make connections with and build relationships with new clients and current gym members.

 Attention to detail.
 Attention to detail is incredibly important in this business, especially when it comes to monitoring safety.

 Creativity.
-Climbing gyms can face plenty of competition, but a creative gym owner who can come up with unique programs, classes, and opportunities can help to develop a unique business model and make that gym stand out from others.
+Climbing gyms can face plenty of competition, but a creative gym owner who can develop unique programs, classes, and opportunities can help develop a unique business model and make that gym stand out from others.